sgoguen/DenseCheck/docs/2025/12/02-Happy-FS-Advent.md

 It looks like the AI forgot that `Or (A, Not A) = Allow` and `And (A, Not A) = Deny`.

-After, I added some more rules, I finally got zero failures for the first 1,000 rules!
+After I added some more rules, I finally got zero failures for the first 1,000 rules!

 ...but what about the first 10,000 rules, or 100,000?

-After, expanding my scan to 10,000 rules, I discovered a few more edge cases the AI missed:
+After expanding my scan to 10,000 rules, I discovered a few more edge cases the AI missed:

 ```text
 [4955] Found Complex Contradiction: And (Not (HasRole Admin), And (HasRole Admin, HasRole Admin))